 - from Nashville until finally reaching Charleston, South Carolina.
 Along the way, we

 stopped in Asheville, North Carolina at the Biltmore Estate because Tara had forgotten to

-get postcards when ... read more
+get postcards when we were there a couple years ago ... read more

 ( life / travel ) Before we left, I took Austin to his Grandma

 Joy's house.
 We had a good visit and he took to her immediately.
 I left him on Friday